The MGA With An Attitude

 DISASSEMBLING BALL-JOINT STUDS

 You don't need a special tool to remove a ball-joint stud.
 Loosen the castellated nut several turns.
 Now all you need are two heavy ball-peen hammers of equal weight.
 Hold one hammer against the "ring" holding the ball joint stud, and strike the opposite side of the ring with the other hammer.
-Several hard blows should loosen the ball joint.
+A few hard blows should loosen the ball joint.
 Remove the castellated nut and take the stud out of its support.

 This method is not only relatively easy; it does not damage the rubber grease boot, important if the ball joint is to be reused.
 Caution: When removing upper or lower suspension ball joints (not MGA), follow the manufacturer's instructions for compressing springs to avoid injury.